ragini3103/TASK-2/README.md

 Sales increased significantly in 2017 and 2018.
 Indicates strong upward sales momentum and potential business growth.

-Actionable Note:
-Focus marketing and supply chain scaling in high-growth years.
+Actionable Note:Focus marketing and supply chain scaling in high-growth years.

 2. Bar Chart – Sum of Sales by Sub-Category